apache/spark/docs/tuning.md

 What Spark typically does is wait a bit in the hopes that a busy CPU frees up.
 Once that timeout expires, it starts moving the data from far away to the free CPU.
-The wait timeout for fallback between each level can be configured individually via `spark.locality.wait.process` and `spark.locality.wait.node` and `spark.locality.wait.rack`, or all together via `spark.locality.wait` You should increase these settings if your tasks are long and see poor locality, but the default usually works well.
+The wait timeout for fallback between each level can be configured individually or all together in one parameter; see the `spark.locality` parameters on the [configuration page](configuration.html#scheduling) for details.
+You should increase these settings if your tasks are long and see poor locality, but the default usually works well.